MHickey2/Quiz-Lite/TEST.md

 ----
 ## Responsive Testing<a name="responsivetesting"></a>

    I regularly tested the responsiveness of the site using Google Chrome Developer tools, information on this can be found [here](https://developer.chrome.com/docs/devtools/).
 I also used Window Resizer and a Responsive Design Tester Application available in the Google Chrome Store.
 The devices I tested for are in the image below.
+As I was focusing on grasping the javascript I kept the elements fairly centred on the page and that could be easily adapted for all screens.
+So used minimal media queries and used rem for fonts and did not use many images, so as to keep the interface as simple as possible.
+The main work was on adapting the size of elements for the smaller screens.

    <br/>
    <p align ="center">